 Make the Best Crepes Ever With These Easy Tips and Recipes

-Delicate crêpes always look impressive, but making them is surprisingly easy.
+Delicate crêpes always create an impressive display, but making them is surprisingly easy.
 And because they play well with both sweet and savory fillings, these super-thin French pancakes are versatile enough to serve for breakfast, lunch, dinner, and dessert.
-Here's how to make crêpes, plus favorite recipe ideas.
+Here's how to make crepes, plus some of our favorite recipe ideas:

 This traditional crepe recipe can be sweet or savory, depending on how you fill it.

-Though you can mix crêpe batter by hand, using a standing or immersion blender makes it perfectly smooth.
-The smoother the batter, the thinner and more delicate the crêpes.
+Though you can mix crepe batter by hand, using a standing or immersion blender makes it perfectly smooth.
+The smoother the batter, the thinner and more delicate the crepe.

 Crêpes are close cousins to pancakes, but the batter is a lot thinner.
 It should be about the consistency of heavy cream and should coat the back of a spoon.
 If your batter is just right, you should be able to swirl it to cover the pan in a thin, delicate layer.
 If your batter is too thick to swirl, simply whisk in a few tablespoons of milk or water to thin it out.